guma2k2/CGV_SERVER/README.md

 - Use Spring Security with JWT to secure user information.
 - Use WebSocket to display real-time booking status.
 - Use Spring Mail for account registration and password recovery.
-- Additionally, the project also builds an Admin page for managing movies and showtimes.
+- The project also builds an Admin page for managing movies, cinemas, rooms, events for booking movie.
+- User with account can booking ticket online.
 - Analytics: View statistics by custom date ranges.

 ## Technologies Used